stefanomolinari123/RT_Assignment1/README.md

 ```
 ### Find_Silver_Token function ###

-The 'find_silver_token' searching only for silver tokens and returns the value of distance and angle of the closest one.
+The 'find_silver_token' is only looking for silver tokens and returns to the value of distance and angle of the closest one.

-It is used for refresh, at every iteration of the while of the 'take_silver_token', the distance and the angle between the robot and the closest silver token.
-In fact, this function calculates the distance and the angle only for the silver token.
+It is used to update, at every iteration of the while of the 'take_silver_token', the distance and the angle between the robot and the closest silver token.

+This function calculates the distance and the angle only for the silver tokens.

 This function has no parameter passed.